abdelrahmannasr/notification-service/README.md

 1. Clone the repo from master branch
 2. To run the code in dev environment use this command: npm run start-dev
 3. To run the code in prod environment use this command: npm build then npm start
-4. To try the service using on postmant use the attached file in wiki tap for api in postman
+4. To try the service using on postmant use the attached file "NotificationService.postman_collection.json" for api in postman
 5. To open documentation add this part to base url "swagger/#/" ex: "http://localhost:4000/swagger/#/"

 If you want to learn more don't hesitate to call me anytime